Chinese Wooden Sculpture | Wei Tuo Pusa | Early 19th Century

 Description

-This stunning Qing Dynasty wooden statue of Wei Tuo Pusa (Skanda), one of the eight divine protectors in Chinese Buddhism, exemplifies the spiritual and artistic mastery of 19th-century Chinese religious sculpture.
-Measuring approximately 11 inches in height, the guardian figure is carved with striking detail and mounted on a custom black wooden base.
-With a raised arm that once held a symbolic object or weapon, the piece embodies Wei Tuo’s role as protector of temples, scriptures, and practitioners of the Dharma.
+This Qing Dynasty wooden statue of Wei Tuo Pusa (Skanda), one of the eight divine protectors in Chinese Buddhism, reflects the spiritual devotion and craftsmanship of early 19th-century religious sculpture.
+The guardian figure is intricately carved and mounted on a custom black wooden base.
+With a raised arm that once held a symbolic weapon or ritual attribute, the figure embodies Wei Tuo’s traditional role as protector of temples, sacred texts, and practitioners of the Dharma.

 Features

-- Carved wooden figure of Wei Tuo Pusa in dynamic posture
+- Carved wooden figure of Wei Tuo Pusa in dynamic guardian posture

-- Raised arm suggesting original weapon or attribute (now absent)
+- Raised arm indicating a once-held ritual weapon or attribute

 Cultural Significance